-Students shall also:
+Students will also:

-- exercise self-discipline; - accept such discipline as would be exercised by a kind, firm and judicious parent; - be courteous to fellow pupils and obedient and courteous of teachers; - show respect for school property; - understand and comply with their school's code of conduct.
+- accept such discipline as would be exercised by a kind, firm and judicious parent; - be courteous to fellow pupils and obedient and courteous of teachers; - show respect for school property; - understand and comply with their school's and /or Board's code of conduct.'

-(d) Parents and Guardians
+(d) Parents

-Parents play an important role in the education of their children and have a responsibility to support the efforts of school staff in maintaining a safe and respectful learning environment for all students.
-Parents fulfill their role by:
+Parents play an important role in the education of their children and can support the efforts of school staff in maintaining a safe and respectful learning environment for all students.
+Parents fulfill their role when they:

-- showing an active interest in their child's school work and progress; - showing respect for the Principal and school staff; - communicating regularly with the school; - helping their child to be neat, appropriately dressed and prepared for school; - ensuring that their child attends school regularly and on time; - promptly reporting to the school their child's absence or late arrival; - showing that they are familiar with the Code of Conduct, the Board's Code of Conduct and school rules; - encouraging and assisting their child in following the rules of behaviour"; - assisting school staff in dealing with disciplinary issues involving their child.
+- are engaged in their child's school work and progress; - show respect for the Principal and school staff; - communicate regularly with the school; - help their child to be appropriately dressed and prepared for school; - ensure that their child attends school regularly and on time; - promptly report to the school their child's absence or late arrival; - become familiar with the provincial Code of Conduct, and if applicable, the schools Code of Conduct - encourage and assist their child in following the rules of behaviour; - assist school staff in dealing with disciplinary issues involving their child.

-(e) Community Partners, Including Police Services
+(e) Community Partners